jmpspace/mio-ws/README.md

 # mio-ws

-mio-ws is a lightweight websocket server with a focus on being as small as possible
+mio-ws is a lightweight websocket protocol implementation with a focus on being as small as possible and compatible with mio TcpStream

 [![Build Status](https://travis-ci.org/jmpspace/mio-ws.svg?branch=master)](https://travis-ci.org/jmpspace/mio-ws)